lyleresnick/lyleresnick.github.io/_drafts/VIPER Explained.md

 **TODO: Continue HERE:**

-Acting as PresenterOutput, the ViewController has one other VIPER responsibility: set the data, which is obtained from the Presenter, into the Views.
+The ViewController's second responsibility is to set the data, which is obtained from the Presenter, into the Views.
+The ViewController implements the PresenterOutput protocol.

 The ViewController obtains from the Presenter's data in one of two ways, depending on whether the data is repeating or non-repeating.